bellmit/Diskuv-Communicator-v1-Server/DISKUV-SELF-SIGNED-CERTIFICATES.md

           keyStorePassword: diskuv
     ```

-5. Then your server will be compatible with the Signal-Android code base, which requires through the
-   `OkHostnameVerifier` that you have a certificate with a Subject Alternative Name (`IP.1` in the
-   first step, or `DNS.1` if you use domain name certificates).
-You will still need to add your certificate to
-   `app/src/main/res/raw/whisper.store` of Diskuv-Communicator-Android; instructions are in that
+5. Follow the instructions in Diskuv-Communicator-Android's
-   project's DISKUV-DEVELOPING.md
+   `DISKUV-DEVELOPING.md`.
+There is a section "Connecting to a private test server"
+   that we recommend following.

+   Alternative: There is a section "Regenerating the trust store".
+You can add your
+   certificate within its `certificateauthorities` variable by copying your `/tmp/certandkey.pem`
+   to Diskuv-Communicator-Android's app/certs/ folder.
+Then follow the shell commands
+   from that section.